 How to Set Your Thermostat for Energy Savings

 As a solar installer, it is our responsibility to educate our customers on a comprehensive energy approach.
 Installing solar panels on your home requires a significant upfront expense.
 So, why wouldn’t you make the most of your solar investment?
-By saving energy, you can also reduce the number of solar panels needed to offset your electricity usage.
+If you set your thermostat for energy savings, you can also reduce the number of solar panels needed to offset your electricity usage.

 As we move into late fall and soon winter, a common question we receive is what temperature we recommend for setting home thermostats.
 We are not experts in the subject, but we can offer you simple tips to maximize your energy savings:

 - Buy a programmable thermostat – Typically, most homeowners can install a programmable thermostat on their own and, oftentimes, the investment can pay for itself in one or two months.
 The pre-programmed settings are expected to bring you savings, without sacrificing comfort.
 The key to using a programmable thermostat is establishing a program where you decrease heating and cooling when you don’t need as much – when no one is in the house, or at night when you’re sleeping.